This is an ongoing and growing list of common questions on GoPro's HERO6 Black.

 This is an ongoing and growing list of common questions on GoPro’s HERO6 Black.

-I aim to update it regularly.
 If you have a question not answered here, please ask in the comments below and I’ll do my best to provide an answer.

 The HERO6 Black shoots 12MP photos that measure 4000 x 3000 pixels.

 With the HERO6 Black you have the option for shooting in JPG or RAW.
 GoPro’s RAW photo format has the file extension .gpr.
+If you choose the RAW option, it actually saves both (that is, it’s really a RAW+JPG mode).

 The standard HERO6 Black doesn’t include a memory card by default, so you’d need to buy one separately.
 But retailers will sometimes bundle the camera with some accessories, such as memory cards.
-Here’s an example.

 I’ve tested a number of different microSD cards in the HERO6 Black and found that the SanDisk Extreme V30 and Lexar 1000x cards to be good combinations of compatibility, speed, reliability, and value for money.